copelands-forks/autocomplete-c-cpp-declerations/README.md

 # Autocomplete C/C++ files

-This extension will write the signatures of your C/C++ code without make you copy and paste like an idiot
+This extension will write the implementation of your C/C++ code without make you copy and paste like an idiot

 ## Features